Introduction to SVN Interview Questions and Answers

 - Commit changes: In this step, changes are done locally in the local copy and copied in the repository, and they persist permanently until any modifications are done in the next checkout.
 Commit command is used to commit changes.

 Setting up subversion

 As Subversion is open source software, it is available freely on the internet.
 It also comes by default in many Linux installations and is already available on machines.
-To confirm if SVN is available on current machine use following command
+To confirm if SVN is available on the current machine, use the following command

-For RPM-based GNU/Linux systems yum command is used for SVN installation while for Debian based GNU/Linux systems apt command is used.
-To create a new repository, on a server we need to install Apache httpd module and svnadmintool.
+For RPM-based GNU/Linux systems, the yum command is used for SVN installation, while for Debian based GNU/Linux systems, the apt command is used.
+To create a new repository on a server, we need to install the Apache httpd module and svnadmintool.

-Now, if you are looking for a job that is related to SVN then you need to prepare for the 2020 SVN Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important SVN Interview Questions and Answers which will help you get success in your interview.
+If you are looking for a job related to SVN, you need to prepare for the 2020 SVN Interview Questions.
+Every interview is indeed different as per the different job profiles.
+Here, we have prepared the important SVN Interview Questions and Answers, which will help you succeed in your interview.

 Part 1 – SVN Interview Questions (Basic)

 This first part covers basic Interview Questions and Answers.

 Subversion is an open-source versioning system.
 It keeps the repository of every change made to code files or any other files in a system.
 This system also manages the additions or deletions made.
 The use of this system is that it provides all the details of a person who made changes to the source code.
 Useful in projects where multiple people work on the same code base.